github/docs/README.md

 We accept different [types of contributions](CONTRIBUTING.md/#types-of-contributions-memo), including some that don't require you to write a single line of code.

-For quick fixes like typos, updates, link fixes etc., use **make a contribution** to make changes and submit a PR.
+On the GitHub Docs site, you can click **make a contribution** to open a PR for quick fixes like typos, updates, or link fixes.

 <img src="./assets/images/contribution_cta.png" width="400">